bingeli1212/nitrile-preview/doc/DOC-diagram.md

 it is possible to playback the same group commands each time under a different "refxy" settings, simulating "pasting" multiple objects in different locations.

+There are a couple of things about recording/playing back.

+1. The any environment variable presented in the command line might have already been replaced when it is recorded, if they are present in the environment when it is recorded

+2. It will still respect all current 'config' settings and 'refxy' settings.

 # Gradient Fill

 The Gradient Fill is provided by SVG, TikZ and MetaFun.